stgm/course-site/README.md

 TODO
 ----

+### Easy setup

+* Add a setting for source git URL and do a `git clone`.
+* Possibly allow db:migrate to be run from front end for easy installing.
+* Allow the course to be hosted in dropbox.

+### Configuration

 * Do not depend on dropbox config being present at start.
-* Add a setting for source git URL and do a `git clone`.
 * Add a setting for the dropbox upload folder to be used.
-* Possibly allow db:migrate to be run from front end.
-* Allow users to register name and email.
-* Allow user to register an avatar.
-* Allow the course to be hosted in dropbox.
+* Remove `security` section from course.yml, should be decoupled and configurable in site.

+### Course updates

 * Allow some kind of push hook that automatically updates the site when a new course version is in the repository.
-* Remove `security` section from course.yml, should be decoupled and configurable in site.